 'Our bathrooms are often smaller rooms, with a focus on cleaning and grooming ourselves.
 Due to the size of most bathrooms, we want the room to be bright and welcoming.
 Two colors that go against the grain in the bathroom are olive greens and golden browns,' explains Psychologist and Wellbeing Consultant Lee Chambers.

-But why does he urge against thee colors?
+But why does he urge against these bathroom paint ideas?
 'Neither of these colors are bright and welcoming, and more importantly, they both represent the colors of dirt, germs, and mold that we are looking to avoid as we walk into the room to leave feeling fresh and clean,' Lee explains.

 Plus, alongside their association to uncleanliness, Lee suggests olive and golden brown will make your room feel smaller – and therefore less optimistic.